yannlandry/yannlandry.photography-content/blog/iceland-winter-road-trip.md

 `class:full`![Aurora over Vestrahorn reflecting onto the wet sand](images/blog/iceland-road-trip/vestrahorn-aurora-3840.webp)

-`class:caption`f/2.8, 8.0 seconds, ISO 4000
+`class:caption`f/2.8, 8.0 seconds, ISO 4000 on a Nikon D850 + Zeiss Milvus 18mm f/2.8 ZF.2

 Once the aurora shows up, it's time to shoot!
 Have your lens set on the widest aperture, and remember, aperture is expressed as a fraction, so you'll want the lower number for the maximum aperture (e.g. f/2.8 is higher than f/11).
 Shutter speed should be set to taste; faster speeds will offer more defined shapes in the aurora but will also require more compensation, and more noise, from the ISO side.

 ## What to bring

 Iceland is a cold, cold country, especially in the winter, and you shouldn't show up without the right gear, and you should budget extra money on gear if you don't already own anything suitable.
 The usual winter temperature will be just below freezing, but it could go down to -40˚C/-40˚F on very cold and windy nights.
-Winds can reach nearly 200 kph (125 mph) when massive Atlantic storms slam directly into the island.
+Winds can reach nearly 200 kph (125 mph) when the frequent and massive Atlantic storms slam directly into the island.

 * **Warm winter clothes:** This goes without saying.
 Think a hard shell, a very warm down jacket, overall weatherproof clothes (jacket, pants, gloves).
 Among others, I have a [Patagonia Fitz Roy](https://www.patagonia.com/product/mens-fitz-roy-down-hoody/85500.html) down hoody.
 * **Footwear:** You may want to bring moderately warm hiking boots for longer hikes, but you should also bring a proper pair of winter boots, especially if you're planning on standing on the beach shooting Vestrahorn.
 Hiking boots most likely won't keep you warm if you're standing in the cold for hours.
 I have a pair of [Arctic Sport Mid Muck Boots](https://www.muckbootcompany.com/mk-artic-sprt-mid/ASM000A.html).